-88. A State law violates the uniformity requirement in this section when its voter registration processing has the effect of treating a group of voters differently, whether in their initial addition to the voter list or their removal from it.
+- 88. A State law violates the uniformity requirement in this section when its voter registration processing has the effect of treating a group of voters differently, whether in their initial addition to the voter list or their removal from it.
 See Project Vote v.
 Blackwell, 455 F. Supp.
 2d 694, 703 (N.D.
 Ohio 2006).
 Similarly, a state voter registration law violates the nondiscrimination requirement where the voter registration process discriminates against particular classes of voters.
-See id.

-- 89. The system HB 2492 creates does not comply with the uniformity requirement under Section 8(b) as it will cause the arbitrary and disparate treatment of naturalized voter registration applicants and naturalized registered voters, including Latinx voter registration applicants and Latinx registered voters.
+See id. - 89.
+The system created by HB 2492 and HB 2243 does not comply with the uniformity requirement under Section 8(b) as it will cause the arbitrary and disparate treatment of naturalized voter registration applicants and naturalized registered voters, including Latinx voter registration applicants and Latinx registered voters.
 The means and standards by which voters are added to the rolls and/or removed will depend on the voter's county.
-Further, because the challenged provisions of HB 2492 will inevitably treat voters in a differential manner based on the county they live in and based on their race, ethnicity, and/or national origin-in part, by targeting naturalized citizens for registration denial and removal from the rolls-these provisions also violate the NVRA's nondiscrimination requirement. - 90.
-Combined with a vague standard for county recorders to apply-"information that [the individual] is not a United States citizen"-this is a recipe for non-uniform treatment and the disenfranchisement of eligible persons from registering to vote or staying on the rolls.
+Further, because the challenged provisions of HB 2492 and HB 2243 will inevitably treat voters in a differential manner based on the county they live in and based on their race, ethnicity, and/or national origin-in part, by targeting naturalized citizens for registration denial and removal from the rolls-these provisions also violate the NVRA's nondiscrimination requirement. - 90.
+Combined with vague, open-ended standards for county recorders to apply-e.g., "information that [the individual] is not a United States citizen," Ariz.
+Rev. Stat. § 16-121.01(E), "[w]hen the county recorder . . . confirms that the person registered is not a United States citizen," Ariz.
+Rev. Stat. § 16-165(A)(10), "if a person who is registered to vote . . . is not a United States citizen," Ariz.
+Rev. Stat. § 16-165(G), and voters "who the county recorder has reason to believe are not United States citizens," Ariz.
+Rev. Stat. § 16-165(I)-this is a recipe for non-uniform treatment and the prevention of eligible persons from registering to vote or staying on the rolls.
 The Citizen Investigation Provisions are bereft of any rules or criteria to apply in deciding who is and who is not a U.S. citizen.
 Whereas the preexisting DPOC requirement contains an objective list of the specific forms of documentation that prove a registration applicant's U.S. citizenship, Ariz.
-Rev. Stat. § 16-166(F), the Citizenship Investigation

-Provisions in HB 2492 do not articulate what "information" will prove that a registration applicant or registered voter "is not a United States citizen."
-Nor does it address ensuring that such information is accurately connected to a voter record.
+Rev. Stat. § 16-166(F), the Citizenship Investigation Provisions in HB 2492 and HB 2243 do not articulate what "information" will establish that a registration applicant or registered voter "is not a United States citizen," how to "confirm[]" a lack of U.S. citizenship, or what would constitute a "reason to believe" an individual is not a U.S. citizen.
+Nor do they address ensuring that such information is accurately connected to a voter record.